 A rich adult and family education program provides courses in Hebrew and in various aspects of Jewish personal and family life.
 Courses are taught by the Rabbis, Cantor and guest instructors.

-With conversation, humor, and spirits hosted by Rabbi Dennis Sasso, Cocktail Judaism meets the first Monday of the month at an area restaurant (virtually during the pandemic).
+With conversation, humor, and spirits hosted by Rabbi Dennis Sasso, Cocktail Judaism meets the first Monday of most months.
 There is a new topic and guest speakers for each meeting.

 Torah on Tap

 Wednesdays, October 13, November 10, December 8, January 12, February 9, March 9, and May 11